Zander Wiel: Minnesota Twins

-High Point Rockers
+Independent baseball

 On February 16, 2022, Wiel signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 Wiel played in 115 games for the Rockers, slashing .260/.344/.576 with 11 stolen bases.
-His 32 home runs and 98 RBI were both High Point franchise records.
+His 32 home runs and 98 RBI were both franchise records.
 Following the regular season, Wiel was named an Atlantic League All-Star.

 In 2023, Wiel played in 113 games for the Rockers, hitting .276/.349/.552 with 29 home runs and 96 RBI.
 On April 15, 2024, Wiel re-signed with High Point.
 In 60 games in 2024, he hit .188/.302/.436 with 13 home runs and 33 RBI.

 Wiel set new franchise records with High Point with 74 home runs and 227 RBI with the team.

-York Revolution

-On July 7, 2024, Wiel was traded to the York Revolution for Will Carter.
+On July 7, Wiel was traded to the York Revolution for Will Carter.
 In 60 games for the Revolution, he batted .323/.396/.633 with 17 home runs and 58 RBI.
 With York, Wiel won the Atlantic League championship.
 In the final game of championship series, he scored the game-tying run in the bottom of the ninth inning.

 On January 28, 2025, Wiel signed with the Piratas de Campeche of the Mexican League.
 He was released by the Piratas prior to the start of the season on April 13.

 International career

-Wiel represented the Netherlands national baseball team at the 2023 World Baseball Classic.
+Wiel represented the Netherlands national team at the 2023 World Baseball Classic.
 He did not play in any of the team's four tournament games.
 Wiel does not speak Dutch.
 Because he does not have a Dutch passport, he cannot play for the Netherlands in other international tournaments.

 Personal life

-Wiel's father, Randy Wiel, played college basketball at the University of North Carolina and was the head basketball coach at UNC-Asheville, Middle Tennessee State, and the Netherlands men's national team.
-Randy is from Curaçao, and he took his son to Curaçao and the Netherlands as a child.
+Wiel's father, Randy Wiel, played college basketball at the University of North Carolina and was the head basketball coach at UNC Asheville, Middle Tennessee State, and the Netherlands men's national team.
+Randy is from Curaçao and took his son to Curaçao and the Netherlands as a child.
+Randy died in 2025 from pancreatic cancer.
+Wiel has two siblings.